ettanin/Meteobridge-MB-SMART/README.md

 # This repository is a beta project for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED (expected final release 2020)

+# you are strongly advised do not use this template for main viewing it will be many months before it is ready..

 This version uses new css grid layouts based on

   display:grid;